-1. Get The Supplies
+1. Get The Proper Supplies to Move Heavy Appliances

 No matter the size of the appliances you’re packing, you need to find boxes that are the right size, as well as other materials that will keep your appliances from breaking or getting damaged during the move.
 A professional moving company often has the materials that you would need and can pack your appliances if you don’t have the time.
 Try to find the original box for smaller appliances.
 Get Styrofoam and packing pellets that you can put between lids so that they don’t break.
 Invest in heavy-duty tape to secure boxes that are used.
 Packing paper and bubble wrap are items that you might need as well.
 They can be wrapped around larger appliances that you’re shipping as they will usually not fit inside a box.